 The plague entered Athens through the city's port of Piraeus.
-The Greek historian Thucydides recorded the outbreak in his monumental work on the Peloponnesian war (431-404 BCE) between Athens and Sparta.
-According to various scholars, by its end, the epidemic killed upwards of 1/3 of the population; a population which numbered 250,000-300,000 in the 5th century BCE.
-By most accounts, the plague which struck Athens was the most lethal episode of illness in the period of Classical Greece history.
+The Greek historian Thucydides recorded the outbreak in his monumental work on the Peloponnesian War (431-404 BCE) between Athens and Sparta.
+According to various scholars, by its end, the epidemic killed upwards of one-third of the population; a population which numbered 250,000-300,000 in the 5th century BCE.
+By most accounts, the plague which struck Athens was the most lethal episode of illness in the history of Classical Greece.

-Thucydides Description of the Plague
+Thucydides' Description of the Plague

 Violent heats in the head; redness and inflammation of the eyes; throat and tongue quickly suffused with blood; breath became unnatural and fetid; sneezing and hoarseness; violent cough' vomiting; retching; violent convulsions; the body externally not so hot to the touch, nor yet pale; a livid color inkling to red; breaking out in pustules and ulcers.
 (2.49-2.50)